gabriel-pinheiro/elba-balancer/docs/logs.md

 - **service**: Which service matched the host of the downstream request.
 More information in the [load balance module documentation](./load-balance.md).

 Every step of a request but the first one will also log:
-- **target**: Which upstream target was chosen to receive that attempt of the request.
+- **target**: Which upstream target was chosen to receive that attempt of the downstream request.
 More information in the [load balance module documentation](./load-balance.md).
 - **attempt**: The number of this attempt to proxy a downstream request to the upstream targets.
 1 is the first attempt, 2 is the first retry (2nd attempt), and so on.
 More information in the [retry module documentation](./retry.md).
 - **delay**: How many milliseconds have passed since Elba received the downstream request.

 More information:
 - The last upstream response/error is never logged as it would contain the same information as the downstream response/error which **is** logged.
+This way, there is no `upstream-response` topic, the information about the response will be sent in the `downstream-response`.
+(But there is a `upstream-error` as it might not be the last attempt, if it is it won't be logged either).
+This is more clear in the examples below.
 - More steps regarding delay, cooldown, health are logged deppending on your settings.
 - A downstream/upstream response is considered an error when the response code is configured as a retryable response.
 Errors codes can be received as `upstream-response` if they are not configured as retryable and success codes can be received as `upstream-error` if they are configured as retryable.
-More information on [retry module documentation](./retry.md).
+More information in the [retry module documentation](./retry.md).

 ### 1. No retries